Serbia

 Note the new SCG oval instead of YU or SB.

-Current temporary series since 1987 in black on white.
+Former temporary series issued between 1987 and 3rd January 2011 in black on white.

 The registration consists of two letters, followed by three numerals, a hyphen and the letters RP.